Clement-Hue/fast-sqlalchemy/README.md

 fastapi = FastAPI()
 fastapi.add_middleware(DatabaseMiddleware, db=db)
 ```
-After that you can have access to the sqlalchemy session api, through the property session of the Database object in the entire application:
+After that you can have access to the sqlalchemy session of the current request, through the property session of the Database object in the entire application:

 ```python
 db.session.query(User).first()
 ```